viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 | Test Case 10 | index `4`, Deck `[card1, card2, card3]`     | `IndexOutOfBoundsException`        | :white_check_mark: | getCardAt_deckWithThreeCardsWithIndexFour_throwsIndexOutOfBoundsException  |

 **Note**: Some of the test cases for this method have its own testing implemented as well as being implemented within other method tests.
-These test are labeled as methodOneAndMethodTwo.
+These tests are labeled as methodOneAndMethodTwo.

 ## Method 4: `public int getDeckSize()`